S-0344

 Florida SB 344 — Use of Artificial Intelligence in Psychological, Clinical, Counseling, and Therapy Services

-Prohibits licensed psychologists, school psychologists, clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders from using artificial intelligence in the practice of their professions, with narrow exceptions for administrative support (scheduling, billing, records, logistics communications, operational data analysis) and session recording or transcription with 24-hour advance written informed consent.
-The bill creates two parallel sections — § 490.016 for psychology/school psychology practitioners and § 491.019 for clinical social work, marriage and family therapy, and mental health counseling practitioners — with substantively identical obligations.
-No enforcement mechanism, penalties, or private right of action are specified; enforcement would fall to existing professional licensing boards.
+Prohibits licensed psychologists, school psychologists, clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders from using artificial intelligence in the practice of their professions, with narrow exceptions for administrative support tasks and session recording or transcription with advance written consent.
+The bill creates two parallel statutory sections — § 490.016 (psychology) and § 491.019 (clinical social work, marriage and family therapy, and mental health counseling) — with substantively identical provisions.
+Enforcement would rely on existing professional licensing board disciplinary authority.
 The bill died in the Health Policy committee.

 Summary

-Prohibits licensed psychologists, school psychologists, clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders from using artificial intelligence in the practice of their professions, with narrow exceptions for administrative support (scheduling, billing, records, logistics communications, operational data analysis) and session recording or transcription with 24-hour advance written informed consent.
-The bill creates two parallel sections — § 490.016 for psychology/school psychology practitioners and § 491.019 for clinical social work, marriage and family therapy, and mental health counseling practitioners — with substantively identical obligations.
-No enforcement mechanism, penalties, or private right of action are specified; enforcement would fall to existing professional licensing boards.
+Prohibits licensed psychologists, school psychologists, clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders from using artificial intelligence in the practice of their professions, with narrow exceptions for administrative support tasks and session recording or transcription with advance written consent.
+The bill creates two parallel statutory sections — § 490.016 (psychology) and § 491.019 (clinical social work, marriage and family therapy, and mental health counseling) — with substantively identical provisions.
+Enforcement would rely on existing professional licensing board disciplinary authority.
 The bill died in the Health Policy committee.

 Enforcement & Penalties